idoBeitOn/MenusCreation/README.txt

 ## 💡 Purpose

-This project demonstrates solid **Object-Oriented Programming design**, showcasing how the same functionality can be implemented using both **interfaces** and **delegates** — an excellent example for learning clean and modular C# design.
+This project demonstrates Object-Oriented Programming design, showcasing how the same functionality can be implemented using both **interfaces** and **delegates**.